 15. The Lion, the Witch, and the Wardrobe by C.S.
 Lewis

 I just love the story of the Pevensie siblings who step through the wardrobe door and into the land of Narnia, a land of eternal winter ruled by the White Witch.
 When almost all hope is lost, the return of the Great Lion, Aslan, signals a great change . . . and a great sacrifice.
-One of my favorites of all time.
+The Chronicles of Narnia series is a family favorite.

 16. From the Mixed up Files of Mrs. Basil E. Frankweiler by E.L.
 Konigsburg